 In our increasingly ‘smart’ age, the business world remains bogged down by administrative tasks.
 That’s according to a 2016 Accenture study, which found that managers ranging from the frontlines to executive level spend an average of 54% of their working time on administrative duties like scheduling meetings and writing reports.

 When asked by the study’s authors if they’d be in favor of automating some or all of these tasks, a whopping 84% of business leaders said they would welcome the help of artificial intelligence.
 In response, a Harvard Business Review article on technological trends in enterprise declared, “Leave Administration to AI.”
+This can and should become the era of automating administration.

 Since 2014, the New York City-based startup, x.ai, has sought to deliver on one piece of this ambition: offering autonomous AI assistants to help individuals and businesses schedule meetings more efficiently.
 The company’s two AI assistants, Amy and Andrew, offer a remarkably simple enterprise solution, acting as virtual intermediaries in email exchanges and conversations on platforms like Slack.
 By syncing with users’ calendars, Amy and Andrew facilitate the entire scheduling process, obviating the need for the usual back and forth in picking the right time and place.